 - Brad Warner, a biodiversity and land specialist in our Environment team.

 “The find was actually really exciting, as we took the opportunity to carry out further research on the quoll.
-With the data we collected, we were able to demonstrate the importance of the area, which meant that mining was excluded from that part of the lease. ”
+With the data we collected, we were able to demonstrate the importance of the area, which meant that mining was excluded from that part of the lease.”

 As well as avoiding disturbance in the area where the quolls were found, we have been working with ecologists and the local Nanum Wungthim Land and Sea Rangers to learn more about the northern quoll populations in the area.
 This includes monitoring the population using motion sensor cameras, and conducting tracking studies to follow the movements of quolls fitted with radio emitting collars.
-Both programs have provided valuable insights into northern quoll ecology and how we can help protect these beautiful animals.
+Both programmes have provided valuable insights into northern quoll ecology and how we can help protect these beautiful animals.

 Using the Mitigation Hierarchy